reserve-protocol/protocol/docs/solidity-style.md

 #### ReentrancyGuard (Global Lock)

 Where using the CEI pattern is impractical, every function that is `external`, and can write to the relevant state elements, should use a global lock implemented via `GlobalReentrancyGuard` on `Main`.
-Every external function on individual components that can either modify contract state, or read it when it's inconsistent, should be marked with the `globalNonReentrant` modifier.
+Every `@custom:interaction` should be market with the `globalNonReentrant` modifier.

 #### Exceptions